Go Listen: PodCastle

 Tee Morris posted a great interview with James Patrick Kelly (author of, among other things, the excellent Hugo Award winning novella Burn) on The Survival Guide to Writing Fantasy.
 Jim really goes into his thoughts on podcasting fiction.
 Now I’m extra bummed I missed him when he was at the library recently.

-Holly Lisle’s Writing Clinics on Sale
+Holly Lisle’s writing clinics on sale

 Just wanted to let people know that Holly put her three writing clinics on sale ($2 off each) through Friday (March 9th) at her online e-book shop.